Ph.D. in Urban & Regional Sciences

 What are the admissions deadlines?

-All applications received by December will be reviewed for Fall admission, and considered for scholarships offered by the School of Architecture and for departmental funding.
+All applications must be submitted by December 1 to be reviewed for Fall admission; and considered for scholarships offered by the College of Architecture and for department funding.
+Applicants have until December 15 for all letters of recommendation to be submitted.

 What kinds of financial aid does the program offer?

 Assistantships provide tuition for 9 credit hours, health insurance, and a monthly stipend.
-Monthly stipends range from about $1,400 a month to $2,000 a month depending on funding source and student skills.
+Monthly stipends range from about $1,675 a month to $2,000 a month depending on funding source and student skills.
 Some assistantships also cover fees.
-LAUP typically provides four years of support if the student is in good standing, which is equivalent to about $85,000 over four years.
+LAUP typically provides four years of support if the student remains in good standing, which is equivalent to more than $90,000 over four years.
 Work assignments include both research and teaching opportunities.
 International and domestic students receiving financial assistance are eligible for in-state tuition.

 Learn more about potential grants and other financial resources.